cersonsky-lab/cbe710-notes/lecture_files/Lecture4.md

 probability that a system obtains a given state, $p_i$, is no longer a constant value - that is, [Postulate 2](Lecture2.md#postulate-2-in-the-microcanonical-ensemble-all-microstates-are-equally-probable) no longer applies.
-We thus will derive an expression for the probability of microstate $i$ in order to calculate ensemble-average quantities for the canonical ensemble.
+We thus will derive an expression for the probability of microstate $i$ in order to calculate ensemble-average quantities for the {term}`canonical ensemble`.

 Let us consider a system of interest that is contact with surroundings that we will refer to as the **bath**.
 The bath is significantly larger